OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 ### Select 'OpenBCI 32' as Board

-If you followed the process in the previous link, and you will be able to select the _OpenBCI 32_ board from the Tools &gt;&gt; Board &gt;&gt; dropdown menu!
+If you followed the process in the previous link, and you will be able to select the _OpenBCI 32_ board from the Tools >> Board >> dropdown menu!

 ![board_dropdown](../assets/CytonImages/OBCI32_Board_Dropdown.png)

 ### Select DefaultBoard.ino from Examples

--   In the Arduino IDE go to `File--&gt;Examples--&gt;OpenBCI_32bit_Library--&gt;DefaultBoard--&gt;` which will launch the Cyton firmware. **NOTE You must upload ONLY the `DefaultBoard` Sketch!**
+-   In the Arduino IDE go to `File-->Examples-->OpenBCI_32bit_Library-->DefaultBoard` which will launch the Cyton firmware. **NOTE You must upload ONLY the `DefaultBoard` Sketch!**

 ### Pre-upload Hardware Setting